Saturday 9 June 2018, the County Ground, Taunton, Somerset.

 SUMMARY

-I started my article in Somerset – Saturday 9 June was a day to be proud of what Matt had achieved, his dream had come true.
-Three weeks later, on Saturday 30 June, Ben got married to Olivia with his brother as his best man, another day to be proud as parents.
+I started my article in Somerset – Saturday 9 June 2018 was a day to be proud of what Matt had achieved, his dream had come true.
+Three weeks later, on Saturday 30 June, Ben got married to Olivia with his brother as his best man.
+They now have a 21 old month little boy, Noah and a recently born little girl, Fleur.
+They have brought us a new sense of happiness.
+We managed to get out to Australia to watch Matt with the England Lions just before the pandemic and shared in his success with the Kent CCC team at Edgbaston in September 2021, a top group of people.

 They have both managed to play sport at a high level and are getting paid money for doing something that they love.
 It has not been an easy journey for either of them, it never is – elite sport development is a game of snakes and ladders, highs and lows, ups and downs.